Cost of the Wars since 2001

 - Spaf's Journal contains various narratives of my travels and experiences.
 Many people find these to be somewhat amusing as I tend to have ...er... adventures.

-- The Yucks Digest is something I have been moderating since 1990.
+- The Yucks Digest was something I have been moderating since 1990.
 It is a digest of the peculiar, repulsive, bizarre, tasteless, ironic, and sometimes humorous.
-It has appeared sporadically in recent years.
+It has appeared sporadically in recent years, and is now a closed Google group.

 - One of my students, Mahesh Tripunitara, has constructed a WWW page of analogies that I have used in class, in talks and in advising.
 He seems to find these amusing, as do the people who contribute to the page.